mahdi-y/Spotify2YoutubeMusic/readme.md

 - **Missing tracks?**
   Some tracks may not be available on YouTube Music or may have different metadata.

+- **Duplicate playlists?**
+  The script now automatically prevents duplicates.
+If you have old duplicate playlists, you can manually delete them from YouTube Music.

+- **Rate limits?**
+  If you hit API rate limits, wait a few minutes and try again.
+The script handles retries automatically.

 ---

 ## Acknowledgments